seamusmacg/readreview/README.md

 Testing was conducted on the finished application using Flask and Chrome Developer Tools.
 I also tested the application on different browsers.
 A full report on the manual testing process that tests functionality, usability, responsiveness and performance is available [here]().

 ## Major Bugs
-- Unable to create a routes.py file in User directory.
-Solution : Delete routes.py for user and add route in main app.py
+- Unable to create a routes.py file in User directory. **Solution:** Delete routes.py for user and add route in main app.py
-- Getting error "TypeError: Object of type 'ObjectId' is not JSON serializable" when creating a new user.
-Solution: create a JSON Encoder class
+- Getting error "TypeError: Object of type 'ObjectId' is not JSON serializable" when creating a new user. **Solution:** create a JSON Encoder class
-- Unable to prevent modal trigger when review form is empty.
-Solution: Create jquery to handle to click event and validate form.
+- Unable to prevent modal trigger when review form is empty. **Solution:** Create jquery to handle to click event and validate form.

 ## Deployment